 I know some naturalistas focused more on co-washing during the colder months so they could maintain moisture longer.
 However, since the season has changed, it’s time to bring out the good ole’ sulfate-free shampoo.

-You know what the warmer weather brings?
+Do you know what the warmer weather brings?
 A sweaty scalp and hair.
 I’m sure you’ll be more active outside whether you’re working out, swimming, or participating in any other outdoor activities.
 You want to ensure you have a good clarifying shampoo in your product stash to remove the sweat, dirt, and build-up from your hair and scalp.

 You can also focus on detoxing your hair more often by using clay washes.
 If you love being a mixtress, then you can use Bentonite or Rhassoul Clay and add your choice of nourishing ingredients.
 Doing a clay wash will give your curls a fresh start and ensure any build-up is removed.

-Switch Your Products
+Switch Out Your Products

 - Heavy Creams

 - Thick Oils

 You want to focus on using lighter products that will still provide enough moisture for your curls.
 The last thing you want is your hair to feel weighed down from using heavier/thicker products.